M.A. Curriculum Requirements

-The Master of Arts in Global Thought requires 30 credits, which must be completed in two full-time semesters (2 residence units).
-Included within the 30 credits are 5 core courses: Global Governance Regimes, The Future(s) of the Global Economy and Society, Politics of Culture in a Global Context, M.A.
-Seminar I, and M.A.
-Seminar II.
+The Master of Arts in Global Thought requires 30 credits, which must be completed in two full-time semesters (two residence units).
+Included within the 30 credits are five core courses: a one-semester long course in global governance, a one-semester long course in global political economy, a one-semester long course in global politics and culture, MA Seminar I, and MA Seminar II.
 The remaining elective courses can be selected from across the university according to the student’s interest.

-The degree requires an M.A. essay based on original research and comparative in most cases to an article in a scholarly journal.
-Students work with Columbia faculty and CGT advisers in the context of the year-long M.A. seminar to design, research, and write their essays.
+The degree requires a 10,000-word capstone essay based on original research.
+Students work with Columbia faculty and CGT advisers in the context of the year-long MA seminar to design, research, and write their essays.

 Advising